lukadev-0/util.luau/docs/roblox.md

 # Roblox

-luau.util is designed to work on Roblox too, this is done by processing the code with [darklua](https://darklua.com/) which will convert the path requires into Roblox style requires.
+util.luau is designed to work on Roblox too, this is done by processing the code with [darklua](https://darklua.com/) which will convert the path requires into Roblox style requires.